atlassian-archive/dataschool/dataschool/_chapters/sql-optimization/partial-indexes.md

 title: Partial Indexes
 meta_title: What are Partial Indexes
 description: Partial indexes are an advanced database optimization technique.
-Learn how to create Partial Indexes and measure their performance increase on SQL queries.
+Learn how to create Partial Indexes and measure their performance.
 number: 70
 authors:
 - _people/matthew-layne.md